Applying - FAQ

 The Special Tertiary Admissions Test or STAT is an aptitude test, organised through the Australian Council for Educational Research (ACER), that assesses a range of competencies considered important for successful tertiary study.
 If you are over 18 and not a current Year 12 student, results from the STAT multiple-choice test can be used for entry into some (but not all) of the degrees offered at UON.
 Make sure you look into which degrees accept STAT for entry.

 There are a number of special entry schemes that can increase your chance of admission to UON.
-Some require a separate application in addition to your application for admissions, others you are automatically considered for or invited to participate in.
+Some require a separate application in addition to your application for admission, others you are automatically considered for or invited to participate in.

 - Aboriginal and Torres Strait Islander Entry Scheme